-Every organisation of more than two people has politics.
+Every organization of more than two people has politics!
 Customers are - by their nature - involved intimately and continuously in a development project.
-This means they cannot - by themselves - keep up with organisation's politics and power structure.
+This means they cannot - by themselves - keep up with organization's politics and power structure

-• Customers need help to identify the players and the rules:
+- Customers need help to identify the players and the rules

-• Who needs to say "yes!"?
+- Who needs to say "yes!"

-- Who needs to say "no!"?
+- Who needs to stop saying "no!"

-- Which rules to follow?
+- Which rules to follow

-- Which rules to break?
+- Which rules to break

-- Note, this is different from XP's Goal Owner & Gold Donor, as organisations are much more complex than this, with many stakeholders at different levels.
+Note, this is different from XP's Goal Owner & Gold Donor, as organizations are much more complex than this, with many stakeholders at different levels.

-- We may need multiple political advisors, depending on the size and complexity of the organisation and its political by-plays.
+We may need multiple political advisors, depending on the size and complexity of the organization and its political by-plays.

-We have found that a wise customer recruits one or more political advisors whom they can (hopefully) trust.
+We have found that a wise customer, recruits one or more political advisors whom they can (hopefully) trust.

-The political advisor will help the customer work out who the political players actually are.
-There are always both official and the unofficial players, and both need to be identified and understood.
-A strategy is then needed for how to work with them, both in the short term and long term.
+The political advisor will help the customer work out who the political players actually are!
+There are always the official versus the unofficial players to be discovered and understood.
+And then, how to play them, both in the short term and long term.
 A wise customer is aware that they need to not only see this project succeed but will also set up their political network for the next project to succeed as well.

-It is important to ensure that one is constantly assessing the advice and guidance of your political advisors, that one is really plugged into all of the political dimensions necessary.
-For example, in one project, it became painfully aware to the project team that one political player had been overlooked, in this case, operations.
+It is important to ensure that you are constantly assessing the advice and guidance of your political advisors, are you really plugged into all of the political dimensions that you need to be.
+For example, in one project, it become pain-fully aware to the project team that one political player had been missed, in this case, operations.
 The project was delayed and portrayed within the larger IT organisation as a failure due to the delay, despite the fact that the project team delivered working software that added business value, and all much quicker than originally expected; all that was remembered was that the team was a month late.
 The customer had missed a key political player within the organisation and the long-term perceived success of the project was compromised.